Siquan-Wang/sixseven-jokes/README.md

 ## ⚠️ Disclaimer

 > **This repository contains selected code demos and architecture showcases from the SixSeven Jokes project.
-The full production codebase (backend services, frontend apps, deployment configs, proprietary data) is not open-sourced.** These modules demonstrate the core AI/ML engineering work I led as Founding Engineer and AI Lead.
+The full production codebase (backend services, frontend apps, deployment configs, proprietary data) is not open-sourced.**
 ---

 ## Overview